 Lastly, I'd like to point out that the creativity that you posses is NOT bound by the field in which it normally thrives.
 If you are a skilled painter or a witty novelist, you may not have a clue how valuable you'd be in an industry that represents something from an opposite periphery.

+I'd like to take a moment to be selfish and to talk about my own video gaming history.
+Firstly, I have to admit that nowadays I don't play video games almost at all.
+I'd say I play a couple of times in six months and the games I play are mainly some nostalgic classics from earlier years when I played more, games like Metal Gear Solild series, Age of Empires and Sega games from 1994.
+I just don't get the same thrill from them as I got as a kid.
+Though I've given up on them, my brothers still take video games pretty seriously.
+They are fully aware what happens in the industry.
 My first video game experience was when me and my big brother got a Sega 94 as a christmas present in 1995.
 With it came the games Lion King, James Bond, Batman, Robocop and NHL 94.
 As you can guess, two open-minded boys living in a tiny village with no influences of technology were a bit thrilled.
 Luckily our parents had strict limits how much we could play.
 In 1998 (I guess) we got a Playstation with games Crash Bandicoot and a weird car game (I don't remember the name).
 Crash Bandicoot was something I got hooked on.
 Platform games were something I found fascinating.
 And of course Crash, the character himself was so frigging hilarious.
 When the graphics of the games started to go higher and higher, Metal Gear Solid series was a concept me and my brother worshiped (and of course the whole world and production behind the game was huge).
 But slowly after millennium I started to play less and less, mainly because I started to play the guitar in 2000 and from around 2003 forward the instrument started to take most of my free time.

 So, now you know a bit more of my "gaming career".